At some point, most cat owners have asked when do cats stop growing.

 Most critical to remember, however, is that an individual kitten’s full adult size depends more on that kitten than on any other factor!

 Overall, determining at what age do cats stop growing can depend on a number of factors

 The main thing to remember is to trust your instincts and, if your cat seems to be putting on too much weight, or never seems to gain weight, have a chat with your vet just to make sure.

 You and your kitten have embarked on an adventure together!

-Watching your kitten grow up is a huge part of this wonderful adventure, as you marvel at how such a tiny little klutzy furry bundle can grow up into an amazingly powerful, intelligent, agile feline.
+Watching your kitten grow up is a huge part of this wonderful adventure.
+You marvel at how such a tiny and klutzy furry bundle can grow up into an amazingly powerful, intelligent, agile feline.